Subsistit in: Cardinal Ratzinger

+Avery Dulles

+Cardinal Dulles argues subsitit in to be "an expression deliberately chosen to allow for the ecclesial reality of other Christian communities", implying that non-Catholic Christians are members of the Body of Christ, and thus of the Church.

 Hervé Legrand

 Catholic priest Hervé Legrand states that the part concerning subsistit in within the 1985 notification concerning Leonard Boff's books, as well as within Dominus Iesus, are wrong.
 He states that "recourse to the Acta Synodalia [of Vatican II] makes it possible to establish, with almost absolute certainty, that the recourse to the verb 'to subsist' was done in order to avoid the exclusive identification between the Church of Christ and the Catholic Church", and that "the decision taken in commission offers no trace of a scholastic meaning given to the term subsistit, but it offers evidence of the use of this word to avoid the pure and simple identification between the Church of Christ and our [Catholic] Church".

 Society of Saint Pius X

-The Society of Saint Pius X consider Lumen gentium one of several demarcations of when the post-conciliar Church has issued problematic statements, pointing to the use of "subsistit in" rather than "est" as an abdication of the Church's historic (and to them compulsory) identification of itself alone as God's church.
+The Society of Saint Pius X consider Lumen gentium one of several demarcations of when the post-Vatican II Church has issued problematic statements, pointing to the use of "subsistit in" rather than "est" as an abdication of the Catholic Church's (to the SSPX compulsory) identification of itself alone as God's church.

+The SSPX refers, in particular, to the encyclicals Mystici corporis (1943) and Humani generis (1950) by Pope Pius XII, which assert that the Church of Christ and the Catholic Church are perfectly identical.

+They also refer to Pope Pius XI's Mortalium Animos (1928), claiming that it states that non-Catholic communities belong to a false Christian religion, completely foreign to the one Church of Christ.